-- In Canada, where individuals are protected against discrimination based on sexual orientation and gender identity, LGBTQ2S+ youth receiving services have a right to be respected as well, to have policies and procedures in place that ensure their safety and well-being.
+- In Canada individuals are protected against discrimination based on sexual orientation and gender identity.
+LGBTQ2S+ youth receiving services have a right to be respected and to have policies and procedures in place that ensure their safety and well-being.

 - It is our hope that this Special Report will provide meaningful recommendations to improve the experiences and outcomes for LGBTQ2S+ young people as they come into contact with child welfare and youth justice.